pcosmos.ca

 openlib(string)

-Opens a .dll file on Windows or a .so file on Linux.
+Opens a .dll file on Windows, a .so file on Linux or a .dylib file on Mac OS.
 The name of this file is in the string received as argument.
-On Linux, if the file is in the working directory, you must begin its name by "./".
+On Linux and Mac OS, if the file is in the working directory, you must begin its name by "./".
 The returned value is a handle to the library which will have to be used with the function getfuncpt.

 print(expr)